Nagul71/RoomManagement/README.md

-The Entity Diagram for this project Databse
+## The Entity Diagram for this project Database

 ![image](https://github.com/user-attachments/assets/a0375736-be9c-492e-ae6f-b9abf812081f)